Excalibur Car History

 (1965-1969) The two-seat SSK roadster rode on the same 109" wheelbase as the original concept car.
 Fiberglass bodies would be a feature on all Excalibur models.

-The Studebaker Lark chassis continued for a while, but the Studebaker V-8 was switched to the Chevy V-8.
-At 300 horsepower, the Chevy 327 engines were the same as current Corvettes, making the Excalibur a strong performer.
+The Studebaker Lark chassis continued for a while, but the Studebaker engine was replaced with a Chevrolet V8.
+Producing 300 horsepower, the 327 Chevy small-block V8 was the same as current Corvettes, making the Excalibur a strong performer.
 With a 2,100 pound curb weight and standard 3.31 rear axle ratio, acceleration from 0-60 mph was less than six seconds.
 Projected top speed was over 130 mph.

 The year 1966 saw two new Excalibur models; a standard roadster and four-seat Phaeton.
 Transmission choices on all models were a four-speed manual or three-speed automatic.